scheinerman/Bijections.jl/README.md

 Bijections
 ==========

 This package provides a `Bijection` data type for Julia.
-Please see the accompanying file `Bijections.pdf` for full details.
+Please see the accompanying file `Bijections.pdf` in the `doc` folder for full details.

 Synopsis
 --------

 A `Dict` in Julia is not one-to-one.
 Two different keys might have the same value.
 This data structure behaves just like a `Dict` except it blocks assigning the same value to two different keys.